 Education and Training

 Education and training requirements for residential supervisor jobs vary by employer.
-Managing a group home usually requires a bachelor’s degree plus experience in residential care.
+Managing a group home usually requires at least a bachelor’s degree plus experience in residential care.

 For individuals interested in a residential supervisor career working with children and teens, the first step can be a bachelor’s degree in applied psychology with a concentration in child advocacy.
 Coursework typically includes introduction to psychology, substance abuse, lifespan development and psychology, learning and motivation, and critical issues in child advocacy.

-Many agencies offer opportunities for continuing education.
-It’s possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a master’s degree.
+Many employers offer opportunities for continuing education.
+It may be possible for eligible employees to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a master’s degree.

 Considering a Career as a Residential Supervisor?

-Individuals who are patient, mature and sensitive are ideal candidates for residential supervisor jobs.
-They must also possess a genuine desire to help people, the flexibility to work both day and overnight shifts, and the ability to deal with a range of human behavior.
+Individuals who are patient, mature and sensitive may be strong candidates for residential supervisor jobs.
+These professionals must also possess a desire to help people, the flexibility to handle diverse environments and the ability to deal with a range of human behavior.
 Advocating for their clients’ needs is another important skill for those pursuing a residential supervisor career.